SpikeInterface/spikeresults/README.md

 # spikeresults

-Here a collection of notebook that use spiketoolkit to evaluate some sorters with some open dataset.
+Collection of notebooks that use SpikeInterface to evaluate some spike sorters with open datasets.

-  * mearec_SqMEA1015um : in scilico / 100ch / 60s
+  * mearec_SqMEA1015um : in silico / 100ch / 60s
-  * Spampinato_mice_retina_mea252ch : in vitrio /252ch / 180s
+  * Spampinato_mice_retina_mea252ch : in vitro /252ch / 180s